 If you reside outside of those countries, it may be worth pursuing getting the VAT (tax) refunded.
 For example, with my US passport, I went to the tax counter in Mitosukoshi and was able to claim a refund on the tax I paid on the brushes (but not on makeup).
 You should ask the SAs when you are at those counters.

 2) Buy it online.
 Gone are the days of Dollyleo, which is a now defunct luxury beauty website that sold Suqqu.
 They had reasonable shipping and no excessive markup!
 However, there are a few websites that you can purchase Suqqu (among other hard-to-find Japanese brands).
-I am in no way recommending these venues, because I do find that the mark-up is truly excessive and I have no personal experience of their services.
+I am in no way recommending these venues, because I do find that the mark-up is truly excessive.

 3) Beg a friend.
 Perhaps you know people in the UK or Japan that are willing to make these purchases for you.
 If they are friends that you consider trust worthy (as I've heard of wonky product purchased by "friends"), this may be the best possible option out there.